-Welcome to the Institute for Korean Studies at Indiana University Bloomington!
+Welcome to the Institute for Korean Studies (IKS) at Indiana University Bloomington!

-It has been a busy couple of years at the Institute for Korean Studies!
-We were formally inaugurated as part of the School of Global and International Studies in 2016.
-During our first year, we won a Core University Program grant from the Academy of Korean Studies (AKS), which will allow us to promote Korean Studies at Indiana University and across the Midwest at our four partner institutions -- Purdue University, the University of Illinois at Urbana-Champaign, the University of Kentucky, and the University of Louisville.
+IKS is the recipient of a five-year Core University Program grant from the Academy of Korean Studies for its project, “Establishing Korean Studies in America’s Heartland: Social Science, Policy, and Cultural Fluency.”
+Under this rubric, we have been working diligently to promote Korean Studies at Indiana University and across the Midwest at our four partner institutions -- Purdue University, the University of Illinois at Urbana-Champaign, the University of Kentucky, and the University of Louisville.